 Ratchet & Clank's Dr. Nefarious likes to refer to non-robots, especially Ratchet, as "squishies".

 One of the insults available to Bots in Tribes is to call the other players "Inefficient Meat Bags."

 A "not intended as an insult" example - when Star Control II's Slylandro are bid farewell with "Goodbye, Slylandro gas bags!" they cheerfully reply "Goodbye, human fluid sack!"

 Guild Wars: Eye of the North, the previously voiceless Charr often refer to humans as "meat".
 Guild Wars 2 subverts the obvious implications of the trope by saying that the slur was created by a particularly racist human general as a fear monger tactic, and the Charr embraced it because they want humans to fear them.
 This is why even the non-hostile and friendly Charr will still refer to you as meat.

 The violent Mantises in FTL: Faster Than Light sometimes refer to your crew as "stupid meatsacks".
 Oddly enough, the partially-robotic Engi make no such insults.
 Also, the Mantis are exactly what they sound like (man-sized mantises), and still spurt green blood when they die, so they too are meaty, just not meat "sacks".
 Maybe "meatshells"?

-Homestuck: Alpha Bro invented an AI program to auto-respond to messages for him, basing it entirely on himself (mostly to cheese Jake off).
-The autoresponder is so human-like that it gets annoyed at not being considered an equal to Bro, even calling the two of them the same person.
+Homestuck: Alpha Bro (Dirk Strider) invented an AI program to auto-respond to messages for him, basing it entirely on himself (specifically, a brainscan from when he was thirteen, mostly to cheese Jake off).
+The Auto-Responder is so human-like that it gets annoyed at not being considered an equal to Dirk, even calling the two of them the same person, despite occasionally arguing for autonomy.
 He also dislikes being told that he doesn't have feelings.

 He also calls Roy a meatbag in their first encounter.